Updated On : August 10, 2022

 Passage 1

-A child of Partition, Baba had left his native Barisal in present-day Bangladesh, on the eve of this momentous event in 1947, at the age of 14.
-My grandmother, widowed since the birth of my father, her youngest son, decided to leave their sprawling homestead with extensive farming lands and immigrate to the yet-to-be formed republic of India, along with her four other sons.
+A child of Partition, Baba had left his native Barisal in present-day Bangladesh on the eve of this momentous event in 1947 at 14.
+My grandmother, widowed since my father's birth, her youngest son, decided to leave their sprawling homestead with extensive farming lands and immigrate to the yet-to-be-formed republic of India, along with her four other sons.
 Thus, family lore tells us, she liquidated some of her assets, packed her immediate family and necessary belongings onto a steamer and sailed into the teeming, seething city of Calcutta to set up a new life.

 Stories were my particular stock in trade.
-I’d nurtured an early passion for storytelling and story writing into a teaching career focusing on literacy.
+I'd nurtured an early passion for storytelling and story writing into a teaching career focusing on literacy.
 I used specific strategies to build a writing habit in my students, centred on the belief that we all have stories to tell.
-As the children became confident and joyful storytellers, their acquisition of benchmarked literacy skills outstripped that of their peers.
+As the children became confident and joyful storytellers, their acquisition of benchmarked literacy skills outstripped their peers.

 Could I use these same strategies to draw the forgotten stories from Baba?
-Would these forgotten stories in turn help him reconstruct a sense of self?
+Would these forgotten stories, in turn, help him reconstruct a sense of self?

 Q. What does the word ‘garrulous’ as used in the passage mean?